Cantera/cantera/doc/sphinx/cython/kinetics.rst

 ---------

 These classes contain the definition of a single reaction, independent of a specific `Kinetics` object.
-For legacy objects (CTI/XML input), each class integrates associated rate expressions, whereas for the new, YAML-based implementation, reaction rate evaluation is handled by dedicated `ReactionRate` objects.
+Reaction rate evaluation is handled by `ReactionRate` objects.

 Reaction
 ^^^^^^^^